Skip to main content

 Ricardo Conde is the new president of the Portuguese Space Agency

 Ricardo Conde has been chosen as president of the Portuguese Space Agency and succeeds Chiara Manfletti, the first president, who held the position from March 2019 to September 2020.
-Following an international Call the selection committee, composed by Paulo Ferrão, founding member of the Portuguese Space Agency and former president of the Foundation for Science and Technology (FCT), Miguel Bello, president of the International Atlantic Research Centre (AIR Centre), and Chiara Manfletti, chose Ricardo Conde as president at the General Assembly of the Portuguese Space Agency.
+Following an international Call , the selection committee, composed of Paulo Ferrão, founding member of the Portuguese Space Agency and former president of the Foundation for Science and Technology (FCT), Miguel Bello, president of the International Atlantic Research Center (AIR Centre), and Chiara Manfletti, chose Ricardo Conde as president at the General Assembly of the Portuguese Space Agency.

-Portugal Space is headquartered on Santa Maria Island in the Azores and has facilities in Lisbon, at the Palácio das Laranjeiras.
-It aims to stimulate the space sector in Portugal, creating conditions for the development of national capacity and skills in the space industry, namely the New Space Industries, but also scientific research, innovation, education and scientific culture, as far as space is concerned.
+Portugal Space has its headquarters on the island of Santa Maria in the Azores and facilities in Lisbon, at the Palácio das Laranjeiras.
+Its aim is to stimulate the space sector in Portugal, creating conditions for the development of national capacity and skills in the field of space industry, namely the "New Space Industries", but also scientific research, innovation, education and scientific culture, as far as space is concerned.